tupui/batman/doc/tutorial.rst

 Block 2 - Snapshot provider
 """""""""""""""""""""""""""

 Then, we configure the snapshot itself.
 We define the name of the header and output file as well as the dimension of the output.
-Here JPOD will look at the variable ``F``, which is a scalar value, within the file ``function.dat``.
+Here BATMAN will look at the variable ``F``, which is a scalar value, within the file ``function.dat``.

 .. code-block:: python